Mikaela/mikaela.github.io/n/essentialsoftware.md

 - Dino is a modern XMPP client
 - Briar is a P2P messenger using Tor or LAN, no bluetooth on desktop yet?
 - Gajim is XMPP client that does everything
+- Jitsi Meet is a WebRTC based video conference app
 - Signal is E2EE messenger
 - Halloy is a modern IRC client
 - Telegram is a common chat-app although not that secure